Mount Cabuyao: Tourism

 Currently, no tourists are allowed to visit the mountain forest reserve because of the Permanent Environment Protection Order issued by the Court of Appeals on May 5, 2015.

 Previously, the two large satellite dishes at its summit have become a landmark for Baguio.
-The summit is also a good vantage point.
+The summit can also be used as a vantage point.
 During fair weather, one can see the whole City of Baguio to the east and could partially see the province of Pangasinan to the west.
 On a clear day, one can observe moving cargo ships passing by the South China Sea.

 Hikers climb the mountain occasionally for recreational purposes.
 Biking is also popular.

 Forest cover

 The mountain forest is part of the protected Mount Santo Tomas watershed, which supplies water to areas near the Ben Palispis Highway and other parts of Tuba.
 In September 2014, the Supreme Court of the Philippines ordered the temporary ceasing of development projects in a disputed area covering the forest reserve.

 The affected area, which has been heavily deforested, was to be developed into an eco-tourism park, as planned by Baguio Representative Nicasio Aliping Jr.